 - Swimmers must follow the course by passing within 50 metres of the three buoyed swim gates on the crossing or they will be disqualified.

 - The total cut off time to finish the swim at Blackrock is 6 hours.
 The intermediate cut-off points for the swim are as follows:

 Swimmers must reach the cut-off points by the designated time to be allowed to continue on the swim.
 Safety requirements in place for the swim dictate that swimmers will be required to leave the water if the cut-off points are not reached by the designated times.
-The Race Director’s and Safety Officers decision is final and need to be respected by all.
+The Race Director’s and Safety Officers decision is final and needs to be respected by all.

-- If during the swim, the swimmer is struggling with the cold, tiredness, injury and, or requires medical assistance, the safety officers and the organisers of the Galway Bay Swim reserve the right to remove the swimmer from the water.
+- If during the swim, the swimmer is struggling with the cold, shivering, tiredness, injury and, or requires medical assistance, the safety officers and the organisers of the Galway Bay Swim reserve the right to remove the swimmer from the water.

 Each swimmer will be given a race bag.
 In this you will be given:

 - Frances Thornton Memorial Galway Bay Swim (FTMGBS) Hat (Mandatory to be worn throughout the swim)

 Swimmer Support: Each swimmer will have a boat and a captain whose role is guide the swimmer across the bay and to provide safety coverage for their swimmer and crew.
 It is mandatory that each swimmer also have their own crew member on board to help with their drink and feeds and manage the swimmers on board gear.

 Swimmers will be checked in by the Starter.
 The Starter will make note of each swimmer as they enter.
 It is important that every swimmer is counted in as they enter the water.
 Swimmers will NOT be permitted to enter the water unless their support boat has checked in with the Control boat via VHF radio that they are at the Muster point off Deer Island.